balena-io-experimental/blinkt-server/README.md

 ## Simple Blinkt Server for Raspberry Pi

-Simple project for showing a tiny web-server with bad UI controlling an RPi3 with a Blinkt interface.
+Simple project for showing a tiny web-server with bad UI controlling an RPi with a Blinkt interface.

 To get this project up and running, you will need to signup for a resin.io account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
 Once you are set up with resin.io, you will need to clone this repo locally: